bagder/docs/URL-interop.md

 OS level name resolver functions are used since they often support this out of the box.

+### Different base numericals

+86: mentions how each number in a IPv4 dotted address is a *decimal* number between 0 and 255.

+TWUS: doesn't specify which base the numbers should be specified as, which I presume is makes "http://0177.0.0.1" etc valid with an octal number as the first 8 bit value.

+Real world: getaddrinfo() handles octals and hex in IPv4 addresses.

 ### IDNA

 Hostnames were traditionally ASCII based.
 When introducing IDN hostnames, it